-Truth is simple.
+The truth is simple.
 Suffering is complicated.
-Yoga is low tech.
+Yoga is low-tech.
 Nothing outside of you is required to practice yoga.
-All we need is a body, the ability to breath, and the mind.
+All we need is a body, the ability to breathe, and the mind.
 That’s it!

 Yogic methodologies maximize the wisdom that is already present within the breath, the body, and the mind.
 By changing the ways in which we breathe, we can change our mental state.
 If our breath is rough, so to will be our thinking process.
 If our breath is smooth, so to will be your thoughts.